openharmony/arkcompiler_cangjie_ark_interop/doc/Dev_Guide/source_en/media/image/cj-image-decoding.md

 # Using ImageSource for Image Decoding

-Image decoding refers to converting archived images in supported formats into a unified [PixelMap](./cj-image-overview.md) for image display or [image processing](./cj-image-transformation.md) in applications or systems.
-Currently supported archived image formats include JPEG, PNG, GIF, WebP, BMP, SVG, ICO, DNG, and HEIF (support may vary across different hardware devices).
+Image decoding refers to the process of converting archived images in supported formats into a unified [PixelMap](./cj-image-overview.md) for image display or [image processing](./cj-image-transformation.md) within applications or systems.
+Currently supported archived image formats include JPEG, PNG, GIF, WebP, BMP, SVG, ICO, DNG, and HEIF (availability may vary across different hardware devices).

 ## Development Steps